 Noah Slee Reaches Back To His Tongan 'Otherland'

 You probably haven't heard a Tongan R&B singer before.
-As much as Noah Slee has sought to distance himself from his complicated upbringing in New Zealand, he also pays tribute to his Polynesian roots on his 2017 debut.
+As far as Noah Slee has come from his complicated upbringing in New Zealand, he also pays tribute to his Polynesian roots on his 2017 debut.
 The album, Otherland, opens with "Kamata'Anga" — a welcoming chant in Tongan, Slee's native language — before delving into the kind of crisp production and progressive beats you might expect to hear coming out of Berlin, where he lives today.

 Slee got his start performing in Polynesian floor shows with his eight siblings.
 While the sounds of his home region can be heard in Otherland, he says never quite felt comfortable in that environment, in large part because of his sexuality.